Frequently Asked Questions

 The NLI Wellness Center includes a Wellness Spa with 3 saunas and chill spaces, 2 Aurora Floats, Fitness Room with core gear (free for all guests) and Body Kindness treatments.

-NLI offers complimentary scheduled shuttles to the Blue Lagoon and free make-your-own-waffles every afternoon.
+NLI offers complimentary scheduled shuttles to the Blue Lagoon.

 Swimming in nearby Blue Lagoon, mountain biking, horse riding, hiking, cruising the area in electric cars, and body kindness in the Wellness Center.